 Hi!
 My name is Yuli.
-I’m a recent graduate (Go Broncos!), travel enthusiast, and expat (kind of..technically..not really..but actually).
-You see, I am Mexican American and have dual citizenship, I was born and raised in the United States, but am now going to live and work in Mexico for the first time in my life.
+I’m a Santa Clara University graduate (Go Broncos!), travel enthusiast, and expat (kind of..technically..not really..but actually).
+You see, I am Mexican American and have dual citizenship, I was born and raised in the United States, but am now living and working in Mexico for the first time in my life.
 So, I am a U.S. expat in my motherland, Mexico.

 Anyways, welcome to my blog!
 Long story short, during my senior year of college I realized it was time for a drastic change and decided to move to Mexico City.
-I declined a couple amazing job offers in the Silicon Valley and took a risk and am now going to work in the startup industry in Mexico City.
+I declined a couple amazing job offers in the Silicon Valley and took a risk and am now working in the venture capital industry in Mexico City.
 Making the move was the scariest thing I’ve done in a while.
 But, it was also something I wanted more than anything else.
 Ergo, I embarked on this new journey and took inspiration from one of my favorite quotes:

 “Maybe it won’t work out.
 But maybe seeing if it does will be the best adventure ever.”